Strengthening Families helps you get the best support for your family/whānau to thrive.

 Strengthening Families might be right if you are facing challenges like:

-The service is here to help your family/whānau before any problems get too big, and families often get help with several of these things.
+The service is here to help your family/whānau before any problems get too big.

-It is limited to the Invercargill town boundary, though exceptions may be made on a case-by-case basis.
+It is limited to the Invercargill town boundary, although exceptions may be made on a case-by-case basis.